Watch out for Destination Fever... how long does it take to learn to play piano, really?

 Do you want to learn piano fast?
 You might have seen some online ads that claim that you’ll learn to play piano quickly or in just a few easy lessons.
 I wish that were true, I wish that shit was true.

-This question “How long does it take to learn piano?” implies an expectation that there is a certain amount of time before you can “play”, opposed to learning, and that there is some point of finality, as in “I have reached my destination.”
+This question “How long does it take to learn to play piano?” implies an expectation that there is a certain amount of time before you can “play”, opposed to learning, and that there is some point of finality, as in “I have reached my destination.”
 That's destination fever.

 Musical mastery is a journey, not a destination.
 If learning an instrument were like learning to drive you could take a few lessons, take a test and voila, you have a licence and you’re officially a musician.

 Most people don’t become better drivers over time.
 We all know people who have been driving for decades and still can’t parallel park.

 With music there is constant improvement and progress.
 Learning music and mastering an instrument is a journey, not a destination.